termhn/Marlin/README.md

 # Community firmware for the Creality CR-6 3D printer

-**This branch is for the Creality CR-6 SE with stock v4.5.2 motherboard and the stock display.**
+**This branch is for the Creality CR-6 SE with Big Tree Tech SKR-CR-6 motherboard and the Big Tree Tech TFT v3.0**

 ## Downloads